Xerozzz/Django-Flashcard-App/README.md

 1. `git clone` this repository
 2. Create a virtualenv if you want
 3. Install dependencies using `pip install -r requirements.txt`
+4. Migrate the database using `py manage.py migrate`
 4. Run the server using `py manage.py runserver`
 5. Use the application as you wish